 - Use a working public website or landing page that clearly shows the business, brand, or Sender ID.

-- Social media pages, login-required pages, under-construction pages, or unrelated websites may not be accepted.
+- Social media-only pages, login-required pages, under-construction pages, redirects to unrelated domains, or unrelated websites may not be accepted.

 - If you use a domain as evidence, make sure the domain or website clearly connects to the registered business or brand.